FillyLumi/PlugDjButBad/README.md

 - Embedded YouTube player powered by the [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) with the native controls hidden in favour of a custom volume slider
+- Built-in YouTube search that surfaces likely matches with thumbnails, titles, and durations so you can queue videos without copying IDs
 - Shared queue for upcoming tracks so the current song finishes before the next one begins
 - Moderator roster with individual keys so trusted friends can skip, reorder, or remove queued songs
 - Live updates for everyone currently connected using [ntfy](https://ntfy.sh)